rishabhbjain/EDGAR-Log-File-Missing-Data-Analysis/README.md

 available to the public via the Internet (Web or FTP).

 # Details
-The EDGAR Log File Data Set [https://www.sec.gov/data/edgar-log-filedata-set.html ] is analyzed and a pipeline is developed which gets data for the first day of the month(by programmatically generating the url http://www.sec.gov/dera/data/Public-EDGAR-log-file-data/2003/Qtr1/log20030101.zip for Jan 2003 for example )for every month in year and for processing the file to -<br>
+The EDGAR Log File Data Set [https://www.sec.gov/data/edgar-log-filedata-set.html ] is analyzed and a pipeline is developed which gets data for the first day of every month(by programmatically generating the url http://www.sec.gov/dera/data/Public-EDGAR-log-file-data/2003/Qtr1/log20030101.zip for Jan 2003 for example ) in given year and for processing the file to -<br>
 * Handle missing data<br>
 * Compute summary metrices<br>
 * Check for observed anomalies<br>
 * Log all the operations (with time stamps) into a log file<br>
 * Compiles all the data of first day of every month for given year into file<br>
-* The compiled data files and the log file is uploaded to the AWS S3 for the user entered details<br><br><br>
+* The compiled data files and log file is uploaded to the AWS S3 for user entered details<br><br><br>

 # Docker Commands